osagiei/rnaseq-fastapi-app-v1/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Run Locally with Docker
+4. Run Locally with Docker.

 Build and run the Docker container locally:
 ```
 docker build -t fastapi-app .
 docker run -p 8000:80 fastapi-app
 ```
-5. Deploy to AWS with Terraform
+5. Deploy to AWS with Terraform.

 Navigate to the terraform directory and apply the Terraform configuration:
 ```
 cd ..